Last Updated on February 25, 2025 by Dave Schoenbeck

 Nice to Have vs. Have to Have

 A high-profile office is impressive, but you might only need a first-floor office for your skeleton crew.
-You might want your most qualified employees on site every day, but you need to have motivated employees that have a work-life balance and have become accustomed to working from home.
+You might want your most qualified employees on site every day, but you need to have motivated employees who have a work-life balance and have become accustomed to working from home.
 You will pay a premium for the penthouse and a premium for qualified and motivated onsite staff.

 Business Expense Reduction Examples

-Often examples are a great way to understand the value of a strategy, and there’s no more relevant example than that of COVID-19 and the shifting workplaces.
+Often, examples are a great way to understand the value of a strategy, and no example is more relevant than COVID-19 and shifting workplaces.Â

-The most cost-effective way companies reduced costs over the past few years is to let people work from home — saving on footprints at work and the associated expenses of heating, cooling, cleaning, and maintaining a physical office.
-The reduced garbage, maintenance, and utility costs cannot be overlooked.
+Over the past few years, companies have effectively reduced costs by letting employees work from home.
+This saves on work footprints and the associated expenses of heating, cooling, cleaning, and maintaining a physical office.
+The reduced garbage, maintenance, and utility costs cannot be overlooked. Â However, there is likely a considerable loss of productivity that should be considered.

 Cash flow management is essential at any company growth stage—more money in, less out.
 However, not all money out should be reduced.
-For example, consider marketing, sales training, and morale-boosting programs.
-Most of these programs show returns within a year, so the effects of an immediate cut might not be seen for up to 12 months.
+Consider marketing, sales training, and morale-boosting programs.
+Most of these programs show returns within a year, so the effects of an immediate cut might not be seen for up to 12 months.Â

 Here are ways to look at your organizational health as you consider your business expense reduction: